 - 468 X 60

-One thing business owners get confused about is that the sizes listed above are for the ads as a whole, not the image.
-There are multiple aspects to responsive ads, such as headlines, descriptions and logos.
+One thing business owners get confused about is that the sizes listed above are for the Google display ads as a whole, not the image.
+There are multiple aspects to responsive Google display ads, such as headlines, descriptions and logos.
 All of those components make up the ad.
 Be sure that your image is smaller than the size of the ad.

 If your business can embrace responsive ads, we recommend that you add it to your marketing strategy.
 In fact, advertisers typically see a ten percent higher conversion rate with responsive ads vs. static ads, according to Google.